 Ballet has several obvious benefits for the body, but did you know ballet can be just as good for the mind?
 Research in the New England Journal of Medicine shows that dancing dramatically reduces the occurrence of dementia and Alzheimer’s disease.
 The ability to balance yourself and react to external stimuli is indicative of how tuned your sensorimotor skills are.
 Participating in a ballet or dance program enhances these skills by engaging both hemispheres of the brain for coordinated learning.
 Similar to learning a new sport, becoming proficient in ballet challenges your brain to synchronize your form with the expectations.
-And for those of you interested in dance, it can be just as beneficial for them.
+And if you have a little one that's interested in dance, it can be just as beneficial for them.
 To children, dance presents an opportunity to challenge gross motor skills, memory and balance, which helps to boost their cognitive development.

 BALLET FOR THE BODY:

 Ballet is an excellent form of exercise for numerous reasons.
 It requires the use of good postural alignment.
 Each movement requires an alertness of how you carry yourself from one stance to the other.
 For this reason, many ballet classes teach alignment exercises, which help with posture corrections and create awareness of alignment even when not in class.
 Ballet also uses both static stretches that are held with no movement for a period of time, and dynamic stretches in which you repeatedly move your joints and muscles through a full range of motion – making it great for promoting flexibility.
 Plus, ballet uses muscles that aren’t used as often in other sports - giving you a total body flexibility workout.
 And, ballet tones and firms the muscles by using your own body weight to strengthen your core and lower body.